• Free shipping on all orders

 young black great dane dog lying outdoor

-Image Credit: Vera Reva, Shutterstock
+Image By: Vera Reva, Shutterstock

 Reduces Risk of Mammary Gland Tumors

 Mammary gland tumors are a risk for female dogs, especially as they increase in age.
 About half of mammary gland tumors end up being malignant, or cancerous.
-For female dogs, mammary tumors make up about 42% of all diagnosed tumors and a lifetime risk of development of these types of tumors ranges from 23 to 34%.
+For female dogs, mammary tumors make up about 42% of all diagnosed tumors, and a lifetime risk of development of these types of tumors ranges from 23 to 34%.

-According to the American College of Veterinary Surgeons, the risk of your female dog getting mammary cancer is 0.5% for female dogs spayed before their first heat cycle, 8% for those spayed after their first heat, and 26% if spayed after their second heat.
+According to the American College of Veterinary Surgeons, the risk of your female dog getting mammary cancer is 0.5% for female dogs spayed before their first heat cycle, 8% for those spayed after their first heat, and 26% for spayed after their second heat.

 Eliminates Risk of Ovarian and/or Uterine Tumors